 I was also keen to check out the rolled hem functions.
-My existing overlocker needs a different foot and needle plate to do rolled hems.
+My existing overlockers need a different foot or needle plate to do rolled hems.
 So I sometimes make excuses not to do it!
 Something that put me off buying this Singer overlocker initially was a comment in an Amazon review that it didn’t come with a rolled hem foot.
 This had to be purchased separately for an additional £25.

 However, overlockers have moved on a bit in recent times.
 In actual fact, you don’t need an extra foot.
-You just slide an ingenious little switch to retract the stitch finger from the needle plate.
+Like most modern overlockers, there’s a built-in rolled hem setting.
+You slide an lever to retract the stitch finger from the needle plate.
 So instead of the threads forming a chain around the stitch finger, they wrap around the fabric edge instead.

 3-thread rolled hem

 The manual contains instructions for a 3 thread rolled hem.
 The index at the beginning of the manual doesn’t list this option.
 But this is a fairly standard function of an overlocker.
 You use 1 needle and both looper threads.
 You need to loosen the upper looper tension to around 3, and tighten the lower looper thread to around 7.
 The upper looper thread will wrap the fabric edge whilst the tighter lower looper pulls the edge under.
 If you reduce the stitch length to 2mm or less, then the thread will cover the fabric, giving an attractive edge.
 I achieved a neat 3mm rolled edge.